jordancrouch/there-and-back-again/TESTING.md

 Accessibility testing was also conducted with the [web accessibility evaluation tool (WAVE)](https://wave.webaim.org/) to ensure that the errors and warnings were fixed, and there were no additional errors shown separate to the Google PSI reports.

+After changing the heading elements as describe above, and with adding visually hidden heading elements to sections that did not contain a header, there were new errors regarding skipped heading levels.
+To rectify this, journal article card headings were changed back to H3 with the "h5 fw-semibold" class applied to keep the same styling as before.

+For journal article content, a H2 tag was skipped between the main H1 modal title and H3 tags used for content headings.
+To resolve this skipped tag, the H3 headings were changed to H2 with "h3 fw-semibold" classes applied, to keep the same styling.
+However, this meant that the secondary font used for the larger heading tags (H1 & H2) was being used, so a CSS style was added for this instance, where a H2 tag utilised the "h3" class.

 #### Final Results

 Each page was re-tested after implemented the above steps with the following results: